slatedocs/slate/source/index.html.md

 The following endpoints are for downloading content from SynBioHub in various fomats.

-<aside class="success">Note that the X-authorization header is needed for downloading from private objects.</aside>
+<aside class="success">Note that the X-authorization header is needed for downloading imformation about private objects.</aside>

 ## Download Attachment